dinebennett/hierarchical-search/README.md

 * No unit tests or acceptance tests :(
 * I don't use an API.
 Everything is set up in routes/index.js.
 The route can however fetch data from an API in future.

-## Main files for code review
+### Main files for code review

 * app/components/range-slider
 * app/controllers/index.js
 * app/routes/index.js
 * app/templates/index.hbs

-# How to install Development Version
+# Want to install the development version?

 ## Prerequisites